spotlightpa/poor-richard/content/news/2024-10-30-SPLBAXRULING24.md

 {{<embed/donate>}}

 A spokesperson for the RNC did not immediately respond to a request for comment.
+On Thursday, the RNC and the Pennsylvania Republican Party appealed the decision to the Pennsylvania Supreme Court.

 Amy Gulli, a spokesperson for the Pennsylvania Department of State, said it was “pleased with the result, which won’t interfere with the upcoming election and will only serve to enfranchise voters who otherwise would have their votes thrown out for meaningless mistake.”